 New Zealand also provided forces from all three armed services for the Solomons campaign, where they served under American command.
 The Royal New Zealand Air Force made a major contribution.
 In all, 20 squadrons served in the Solomons, and there were 8,000 airmen deployed there in 1945.

 The Royal New Zealand Navy sent the cruisers Achilles and Leander successively to Solomon Islands waters.
 Both were damaged by enemy action and had to be withdrawn for repair.
-Four minesweepers were deployed in January 1943, and later 12 motor launches.
+Four minesweepers were deployed in January 1943, and 12 motor launches later.

 A 13,000 strong, two-brigade division, the 3rd NZ Division, under the command of Harold Barrowclough, was deployed to New Caledonia in November 1942.
 It later moved forward into the Solomons, where it took part in three landings.
-But manpower problems at home forced its withdrawal and disbandment in 1944.
+Manpower problems at home forced its withdrawal and disbandment in 1944.

 In 1943 the Allies invaded Sicily, then landed on the toe of the Italian mainland in September.
 Although Italy surrendered, Germans occupied most of the peninsula and a hard-fought campaign ensued to drive them north.